List of palatal expanders: Tooth-borne expander

 Tooth supported expanders allow the forces to be applied directly to the teeth of maxillary arch instead of the tissue.
 The most common tooth-borne expander is known as the Hyrax (hygienic rapid expander) or Biedermann appliance.
 This appliance was developed by Bidermann.
 Hyrax is also known as the "hygienic appliance" because it does not lead to irritation of tissues due to the absence of palatal acrylic.
 The appliance is made mostly of stainless steel and includes bands being placed on maxillary first premolars and first molars.
 The appliance includes a jackscrew in the middle for patients to turn for expansion purposes.
 This appliance also has rigid wires extending from appliance to premolars and molars.
-It is important to note that the tooth-borne expanders can be divided into the Bonded vs. Banded Type of expanders.
+The tooth-borne expanders can be divided into the Bonded vs. Banded Type of expanders.
 Hyrax appliance falls under the banded type appliance.

 One of the concerns of this appliance is that due to the forces being applied only to the teeth, there may more dental tipping than skeletal expansion.